Zhuangzi Tests His Wife

-Zhuangzi Tests His Wife (莊子試妻 (Zhuangzi shi qi)) is a 1913 Hong Kong drama film directed by Li Minwei.
-It is the earliest feature film of Hong Kong cinema, and the only film made by the Huamei (Chinese-American) Studio, which was co-founded by Benjamin Brodsky, who had sold his Asia Film Company in Shanghai, and Li Minwei.
+Zhuangzi Tests His Wife (莊子試妻 (Zhuangzi shi qi)) is a 1913 Hong Kong drama film directed by Lai Man-Wai.
+It is the earliest feature film of Hong Kong cinema, and the only film made by the Huamei (Chinese-American) Studio, which was co-founded by Benjamin Brodsky, who had sold his Asia Film Company in Shanghai, and Lai Pak-hoi, Man-Wai's brother.
 The film was never screened in Hong Kong.
 Brodsky brought the film to the United States, and it became the first Hong Kong-produced fiction film to be shown in the United States.
 It is based on the zidishu play "The Butterfly Dream" written by Chunshuzhai.
+No known prints of the film still exist.

 Cast

-Li Minwei stars as the wife of Zhuangzi, and Li Minwei's wife Yan Shanshan (1896–1951) became the first Chinese film actress, playing a servant girl.
+Lai Man-Wai stars as the wife of Zhuangzi, and Lai Man-Wai's wife Yan Shanshan (1896–1951) became the first Chinese film actress, playing a servant girl.